d-plaindoux/thicket/README.md

 This language has been inspired  by major projects and frameworks like [AngularJS](https://angularjs.org), [React](http://facebook.github.io/react/) ...
-In addition the Virtual DOM approach is also adopted for optimal DOM update and management.
+In addition the Virtual DOM  approach is  also  studied in  order to  provide  a reactive  and efficient DOM management process.

 License
 =======